 Hypoxic brain injury may cause a variety of difficulties ranging from subtle to obvious, e.g.

 - Communication difficulties

 - Drowsiness/reduced level of consciousness

 - Low mood

 Recovering from brain hypoxia depends largely on how long your brain has gone without oxygen.
 Depending on the severity of your condition, you may have recovery challenges that may or may not eventually resolve.

-You can find further information and resources at the Headway website.
+You can find further information and resources on the Headway website.